|

 Tenor Saxophone |

-| Paul, originally from Gaithersburg, MD, started playing piano and clarinet early in elementary school and played in concert bands, symphonic bands, and marching bands all the way through high school.
+Paul, originally from Gaithersburg, MD, started playing piano and clarinet early in elementary school and played in concert bands, symphonic bands, and marching bands all the way through high school.
 When he was a sophomore in high school, he wanted to try out for the high school jazz band so he started to play the saxophone just a month or so before the jazz band auditions were to be held.
 Not only did he pass the audition, he ultimately became the first tenor for the jazz band.
 He's been a lover of blues and swing from a very early age.
 By the time he was a junior in high school he was playing the tenor saxophone regularly with the Voodoo DeVille band.
-Paul is currently a student at Villanova University and also plays with the Union Street Blues band. |
+Paul has continued with the band through college at Villanova and Law School at Drexel.
+He's now a practicing attorney keeping the streets of Chester County safe, working with the county's judicial system. |

 |